 2) Other bloggers.
 There are a ton of really talented food bloggers out there, especially when it comes to baking and dessert.
 Since I can’t possibly read and comment on every single one (how I wish I had that many hours in a day!), I usually turn to Pinterest to scroll through photos of their recipes and use those as inspiration for techniques and flavor combinations.

 4) Travel.
-Most summers, my family hops on an airplane and flies to a different part of the country—or world—on vacation.
-(Kauai and Paris are their two favorite destinations!)
-On top of that, my dad and I try to travel to a new city each summer to watch a baseball game and check another MLB stadium off of our list, and since Dad is one of the most adventurous eaters I know, that means we’re constantly trying new regional cuisines.
-Those fun flavors (and yes, the dessert options too) find a way of popping up in my blog recipes.
+Many summers, my family hops on an airplane and flies to a different part of the country — or world — for a vacation.
+(Kauai and Paris are two of our favorite destinations!)
+On top of that, my dad and I try to travel to a new city during the summer to watch a baseball game and check another MLB stadium off of our list, and since Dad is one of the most adventurous eaters I know, that means we’re constantly trying new regional cuisines.
+Those fun flavors (and yes, the dessert options too!) find a way of popping up in my blog recipes.

-The big protein boost comes from Greek yogurt.
-Because I bake with it all the time in muffins, cupcakes, and more, I buy a big carton of the plain, nonfat variety and scoop out however much I need.
+Greek yogurt.
+Greek yogurt adds a big protein boost to this blueberry banana smoothie — with zero protein powder required!
+Because I bake with it all the time in muffins, scones, cupcakes, and more, I buy a big carton of the plain, nonfat variety and scoop out however much I need.
 Just like the banana, it adds creaminess too!

-Add all of that to a blender, plus milk and ice, and pulse until it’s smooth.
-Because I prefer my smoothies really thick, I add lots of ice, but if you like thinner smoothies with a consistency closer to juice, adjust the amount to suit your taste.
+Ice.
+The final ingredient!
+Because I prefer my smoothies to be really thick, I add lots of ice.
+If you like thinner smoothies with a consistency closer to juice, you can easily use less!
+Feel free to tweak the amount to suit your tastes.

 A full serving of fruit and a big protein boost?
 Now that’s my kind of way to start the morning!
-Thanks for the inspiration, bud! ♥
+Thanks for the inspiration, bud! ♡ And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy blueberry banana protein smoothie!

 - ½ medium (70g) banana, sliced and frozen